FineFindus/artem/README.md

 ```bash
 artem PATH --outline
 ```
-For an even better result, it might be worthwhile trying out the `--hysteresis`/`--hys` flag, potentially with chacracters better suited for outlines, for example.
+For an even better result, it might be worthwhile trying out the `--hysteresis`/`--hys` flag, potentially with characters better suited for outlines, for example.
 ```bash
 artem PATH --outline --hysteresis --characters "|/\_.  "
 ```